 It’s Not Enough to Make a Difference

-I find the first argument absurd.
+I find the first argument strange.
 Yes, it’s true that saving $40-$50 a week for 20 years won’t make you a millionaire.
 But if you get an 8% return on your investment, in 20 years you will have over $150,000.

 Depending on what part of the country you live in, this could cover rent for 7+ years, or pay off whatever is left on your mortgage at retirement.
 How great would it be to not be stressed out about your housing costs later in life!